uptrace/bun-docs/docs/guide/README.md

 database schema.
 You can also use [Bun starter kit](starter-kit.md) to quickly bootstrap an app using those packages.

-## But why?
+## Why another database client?

-So you can write queries like this:
+So you can elegantly write complex queries:

 ```go
 regionalSales := db.NewSelect().